dadcworkshop/dadcworkshop.github.io/zola-dadc-source/content/_index.md

 # The First Workshop on Dynamic Adversarial Data Collection (DADC)
 -----------------------------------------------------------------------------

-The DADC Workshop '22 will be held on the **14<sup>th</sup> July, 2022** and is co-located with NAACL at the [Hyatt Regency](https://g.page/HyattRegencySeattle?share) in Seattle, Washington.
+The DADC Workshop '22 will be held on the <span style="font-weight: bold;">14<sup>th</sup> July, 2022</span> and is co-located with NAACL at the [Hyatt Regency](https://g.page/HyattRegencySeattle?share) in Seattle, Washington.
 Along with the announcement of our shared task results, we have a fantastic line up of keynote talks and a diverse and controversial panel discussion planned.
 It's going to be a great event, see you there!

 ## <span style="color:#267CB9"> Invited Speakers </span>